chef-boneyard/chef-vault/README.md

   testing, and not as a fall back to avoid issues loading encrypted items.

+* `node['disable_chef_vault']` - If this is true, `chef_vault_item` will attempt
+  to load the specified item as an Encrypted Data Bag Item with `Chef::EncryptedDataBagItem.load`.
+This is intended to allow both usages of encrypted data bags with one solution.

 ## Usage

 Include the recipe before using the Chef Vault library in recipes.